pedrocatre/git-hook-story-ticket-number/README.md

 **[develop] my commit message**

+## Dependencies

+This hook needs nodejs to run.

 ## Installing the hook

 - Add the prepare-commit-msg.js file to the .git/hooks subdirectory of your project.
 - Make the hook file executable: ```chmod +x .git/hooks/prepare-commit-msg.js```